joanna-miller/destinations/README.md

 ## Specifications
 ```
 Describe: Destination

-Test: Create a constructer with location, date visited and landmarks and to see if the user input updates a new object with constructor specs.
+* Test: Create a constructer with location, date visited and landmarks and to see if the user input updates a new object with constructor specs.

   Expect : UserInput.CreateNew
     let newOrleans = new Destination("New Orleans", "Super Dome", "10/16").toEqual(NewObjectWithConstructerLayout)

-test: User inputs at form for Location and for the input to become assigned variable.
+* Test: User inputs at form for Location and for the input to become assigned variable.

-expect: Userinput.location to.Become(Var inputLocation)
+    Expect: Userinput.location to.Become(Var inputLocation)

-Test: Take user input and display it in DIV below with object properties
+* Test: takes all user input information and transforms it into an object using the constructor.

-Expect :
+  Expect:

 ```